• Skip to primary navigation

 What Makes This Recipe Work?

 It is really simple to make.
-You can throw this drink together in under 5 minutes easy.
+You can easily throw this drink together in under 5 minutes.
 It is also simple to make ahead.
 The simple syrup can be made up to a week ahead of time.
 That means, putting this all together can be done quickly when it is time to serve.

 It is such a pretty drink.
 I love the red and green together.
-Dress it up with a sprig of mint, slice of mint and top with a few fresh berries, and it is even prettier!
+Dress it up with a sprig of mint, a slice of mint, and top it with a few fresh berries, and it is even prettier!

 Raspberry mojito mocktail in a glass with fresh raspberries on the surface and mint leaves.